ufbx/ufbx.github.io/site/advanced/build-options.md

 ## Memory allocation

-By default, *ufbx* uses the C standard `malloc()` interface for memory allocation.
+*ufbx* uses the C standard `malloc()` interface for memory allocation.
-You can override the default memory allocator used by ufbx in three ways: either by preprocessor define, external functions, or disabling it completely.
+You can override the default memory allocator used by *ufbx* in three ways: either by preprocessor define, external functions, or disabling it completely.

 ```c